mikecormier/mosdepth_region_vis/README.md

 NOTE:

-    - The `<gtf-file>` variable above represents a gtf-file to use for annotations.
+    - The <gtf-file> variable above represents a gtf-file to use for annotations.
 (This needs to be the same genome build used to align the files)
-    - The `<gene-file>` variable above represents a file of gene names to look at.
+    - The <gene-file> variable above represents a file of gene names to look at.

+### Step 4: Interactive Visualization

+With the new file created you can now start exploring the per sample coverage across different genes or regions of interest.

+Here is an example of the html output.
+This output includes 3 random samples from the 1000G project and a few random genes.